 - Reality is, it takes time for good marketing to work.
 So let a marketer have a set amount of time in which to perform and at the end of that time, ask to see results.
 It takes patience to do this, but if you prematurely stop someone’s effective marketing, you’re taking a gamble with someone else’s idea and that dissonance caused by a switch in message will be reflected in your sales funnel for some length of time.

+If you can relate to any of these issues, hopefully these tips can help you detect when someone pitches you a marketing idea as a form of experimentation or one that doesn’t actually fit your business needs.
 I think that the last line of Elliot’s blog post sums up my post too: “The business problem to be solved could just require a screwdriver.”
 Mediocre marketers should heed his warning and put away their hammers.
 Marketers would be wise to put thought into getting the right tool for the job.